austin362667/gpu-100-days/day-7.md

 Analyzing response distributions provides valuable insights into model behavior and improvement opportunities.

-## The Power of Verifiability: The AI Version of [NP](https://en.wikipedia.org/wiki/NP_(complexity))
+## The Power of Verifiability: The AI Version of [ NP-complete](https://en.wikipedia.org/wiki/NP-completeness))

 ### "If you have the target, you can optimize"
 A critical success factor for RL implementation is the ability to verify output quality.
-The **"asymmetry of verification"** principle states that for many tasks, checking a solution is far simpler than generating it.
+The **["asymmetry of verification"](https://www.jasonwei.net/blog/asymmetry-of-verification-and-verifiers-law)** principle states that for many tasks, checking a solution is far simpler than generating it.
 Examples:
 - Verifying a Sudoku solution vs. solving the puzzle from scratch
 - Checking mathematical proof correctness vs. discovering the proof
 - Validating code functionality vs. writing the code